spinkube/documentation/content/en/docs/spin-operator/compatibility/_index.md

 3. **Invoke the Spin App**: Once the Spin App is deployed, ensure at least one request was successfully served by the Spin App.

 ## Container Runtime Constraints

-The Spin Operator requires at least one node of your Kubernetes cluster to run either [`containerd 1.6.26+`](https://github.com/containerd/containerd/releases/tag/v1.6.26) or [`containerd 1.7.7+`](https://github.com/containerd/containerd/releases/tag/v1.7.7).
+The Spin Operator requires the target nodes that would run Spin applications to support containerd version [`1.6.26+`](https://github.com/containerd/containerd/releases/tag/v1.6.26) or [`1.7.7+`](https://github.com/containerd/containerd/releases/tag/v1.7.7).

 Use the `kubectl get nodes -o wide` command to see which container runtime is installed per node:

 ```shell
 # Inspect container runtimes per node